1. Galileo's Square-Cube Law

 Gulliver Standing Tall Above the Little People Gulliver's Travels introduced the fantasy idea that any size is possible.

 Does size matter?
 More specifically, can a rock, a person, a car, a planet, an airplane, or a dinosaur exist at any arbitrary size?
-This is a fundamental scientific question, and yet for the most part the science community has sidestepped this simple question.
-Since the science community has not clarified why animals cannot be any size, science fiction writers have had fun playing with the idea that animals can be many times larger or many times smaller than their normal size.
-While many of us may enjoy the entertaining movies showing people or other animals the wrong size, this is not helping to clarify to the public that size really does matter.
+This is a fundamental scientific question, and yet for the most part the scientific community has sidestepped this simple question.
+Since the scientific community has not clarified why animals cannot be any size, science fiction writers have had fun playing with the idea that animals can be many times larger or many times smaller than their normal size.
+While many of us may enjoy the entertaining movies featuring people or other animals at unrealistic sizes, this is not helping to clarify to the public that size truly does matter.

-In 1638 Galileo published his book titled Dialogues Concerning Two New Sciences where he clarified the reasons why objects cannot be any arbitrary size.
-As he explained, when an object is scaled up its area increases by the square of the multiplier while the volume increases by the cube of the multiplier.
-Since the ratio between the area and the volume is changing with size the properties of the object are changing with size.
+In 1638, Galileo published his book Dialogues Concerning Two New Sciences, in which he clarified why objects cannot exist at any arbitrary size.
+He explained that when an object is scaled up, its surface area increases by the square of the multiplier, while its volume increases by the cube of the multiplier.
+Since the ratio between the area and the volume is changing with size the physical properties of the object are changing with size.

-In Galileo’s time his Square-Cube Law was an advanced scientific idea, yet today it is a scientific concept that any grade school student can easily understand.
-Furthermore Galileo’s Square-Cube Law is not just another scientific concept but rather it is a scientific concept that lies at the foundation of every major science discipline.
-Specifically, in biology, physics, chemistry, astronomy, aerodynamics, nanotechnology, and other science disciplines there are many fundamental concepts that are difficult or impossible to understand without first recognizing that size matters.
+In Galileo’s time, the Square-Cube Law was an advanced scientific idea, but today it is a concept that even grade school students can easily grasp.
+Moreover, Galileo’s Square-Cube Law is not just another scientific principle; it forms the foundation of every major scientific discipline.
+In fields such as biology, physics, chemistry, astronomy, aerodynamics, and nanotechnology, many fundamental concepts are difficult or impossible to understand without first recognizing that size matters.

-Centuries ago, the science community made a huge mistake when they ignored Galileo's explanation of the importance of size.
-Only within the past century as there been a movement from leading scientists to get back on track in recognizing the importance of size.
-In 1928, J. B. S. Haldane gave similar arguments regarding size as applied to animals in his essay On Being the Right Size.
-Other famous scientists followed in supporting Galileo’s ideas regarding size.
-Physics professors Phillip Morrison, Michael Fowler, Benjamin Crowell; biologists Michael C. LaBarbera, Steven Vogel, Knut Schmidt-Nielsen, Chris Lavers, John Tyler Bonner; and the rebel paleontologist Christopher McGowan have all presented arguments for why size matters.
+Centuries ago, the scientific community made a monumental blunder by ignoring Galileo's insights on the importance of size.
+Only within the past century has there been a renewed effort by leading scientists to recognize its significance.
+In 1928, J. B. S. Haldane revisited these ideas in his essay On Being the Right Size, applying them specifically to animals.
+Since then, other prominent scientists have echoed Galileo's arguments.
+Physics professors Phillip Morrison, Michael Fowler, and Benjamin Crowell, along with biologists Michael C. LaBarbera, Steven Vogel, Knut Schmidt-Nielsen, Chris Lavers, John Tyler Bonner, and the maverick paleontologist Christopher McGowan, have all emphasized why size matters.

 Pyramids Egyptian Pyramids

 So this begs the question: why is Galileo’s Square-Cube Law left out of science education?
-One source of confusion comes from the fact that even though changes in size always produce changes in properties, for many simple objects these changes in properties show no adverse effect and so they go unnoticed.
+One source of confusion lies in the fact that even though changes in size always produce changes in properties, for many simple objects these changes in properties show no adverse effect and so they go unnoticed.
 For example, most rocks can withstand high compressive forces and so there is nothing preventing the construction of pyramids the size of mountains.
 In addition to rocks there are other simple objects that seem to be indifferent to scaling properties.
-It is only when we take a closer look at the more complicated objects such as airplanes and living organisms that it becomes apparent that size matters.
+However, when we examine more complex systems, such as airplanes or living organisms, it becomes clear that size plays a critical role.

 The second source of confusion is the discovery of the exceptionally large dinosaurs that appear to defy Galileo’s Square-Cube Law.
 How size can determine the properties of objects is an important science concept and science teachers would like to teach this to their students.
 However, imagine the embarrassment that a grade school science teacher must feel the moment one of their smarter students points out the incongruity between the exceptionally large dinosaurs and the idea that size matters.
 The paleontologists who claim that there is nothing odd about dinosaurs being so large have placed science teachers in the awkward position of either explaining to their students that the paleontologists are wrong or simply skipping over this lesson, which is what happens most of the time.
 The consequence of this is that most people never learn about Galileo’s Square-Cube Law and how size matters.